Staggering Death Rates of Senior Pedestrians in Toronto – Why?

 My parents ensured that my siblings all went through Driver’s Ed.
 I feel most comfortable when driving with them, but I can be completely honest and state that every time I drive with my friends, I am relatively scared.
 They all drive at least 15 km/h over the speed limit given an open road.
 Some of them 30 km/h, and oftentimes at night.
 Yes, even in residential areas.
 If someone were to step out in front of a car containing my friends and I, especially at night in dark clothing, they would be hit.
 If they were a senior, the chance that they would survive the hit is sickeningly low.

 As a pedestrian, this terrifies me.
-I couldn’t find much information on pedestrian deaths in London ON, where I live, but I know from personal experience how dangerous it can be.
+I couldn’t find much information on death rates of senior pedestrian in London ON, where I live, but I know from personal experience how dangerous it can be.
 I was almost hit on my bicycle a number of times as a kid while riding the residential five minutes between my parents’ houses – a total of two road crossings between them.
 I jaywalk all the time in London; during the day if my destination is across the street, or to pet a cat on the other side, or to move quicker downtown on nights out with friends – I’ve seen many people my age getting bumped by slow-moving cars while doing this.
 (Luckily our downtown gets so congested on Friday and Saturday nights that cars cannot move at their full speed, otherwise I might have witnessed worse than a bump.)

 What does all of this point to?
 A lack of education – and therefore a lack of care – in young people.